Open-Strata/OpenStrata.MSBuild/README.md

 ## 🎯 What is OpenStrata?

 **The Power Platform Package Revolution**: OpenStrata enables you to bundle complete Power Platform capabilities (solution components, configuration data, deployment tasks) into **referenceable NuGet packages**.
-Each Strati package can depend on other Strati packages, creating a rich ecosystem of reusable Power Platform components.
+Each Strati package can depend on other Strati packages, creating a rich ecosystem of reusable Power Platform components with **automatic dependency sequencing**.

-**Before OpenStrata**: Copy-paste solutions, manual deployments, no dependency management
+**Before OpenStrata**: Copy-paste solutions, manual deployments, dependency coordination nightmares
-**With OpenStrata**: Package-based development, automated deployments, dependency resolution
+**With OpenStrata**: Package-based development, automated deployments, **zero-effort dependency management**

+> **💡 New to OpenStrata?** Start with the [Quick Start](#-quick-start) below, then dive into [How It Works](HOW-IT-WORKS.md) to understand the technical innovation.

 ## ✨ Key Benefits

 - **📦 Strati Packages** - Bundle complete Power Platform capabilities into NuGet packages
 - **🔗 Dependency Management** - Reference other Strati packages, enabling true component reuse
+- **⚡ Automatic Dependency Sequencing** - Solutions and components deploy in the correct order automatically
 - **🚀 Automated Deployments** - Streamlined deployment workflows for Dataverse solutions
 - **🏗️ Template-Based Development** - Start projects with proven patterns and structures
 - **🔄 CI/CD Ready** - Works with GitHub Actions, Azure DevOps, and other platforms